Winter may not seem like the best time of year to have exciting photo shoots and take gorgeous photos.

 You can make mulled wine, hot chocolate, tea, or even coffee, served in a winter-mug.
 Or you can bake some gingerbread, a cake or anything that reminds you of winter.

 It would be a lot to cook proper Christmas dishes before or after Christmas just for fun.
-So you should experiment with smaller tasks just like cookies.
+So you should experiment with smaller tasks like simple cookies.

 And you can capture the dishes at Christmas if you have the time before your family eats everything.